Reading Time: 8 minutes

-Forward Price/Earnings: Price per share divided by earnings estimates for the next fiscal year.
+Forward Price/Earnings: Price per share divided by earnings per share expected over the next 12 months.

 The MSCI Emerging Markets Index with net dividends captures large and mid cap representation of emerging market countries.
 Data prior to 2001 is gross dividend and linked to the net dividend returns.